 You can enable Application Aware Settings.
 This is an option setting.
 For example, if you want to restore MS Exchange items

-Vembu has put a lot of thought about the features in this product and Replication is no exception.
-Replication is accessible from the menu and a procedure to set up is as simple as and has some great features.
+Vembu has put a lot of thought into the features of this product and Replication is no exception.
+Replication is accessible from the menu and a procedure to set up is as simple as and has some excellent features.
 First step beings with VM selection.
-To proceed with job creation click on Next button.
+To proceed with job creation, click on the Next button.

-Next step is to configure Application Aware Options.
-This means that the application which is important to us, is aware that backup is being run and we don’t loose any data in the process when the snapshot is created.
+The next step is to configure Application Aware Options.
+This means that the application which is important to us is aware that a backup is being run and we don’t lose any data in the process when the snapshot is created.
 Here, we can set that we require successful application processing or that we ignore successful processing.
-We can also set to truncate the transaction logs.
+We can also set it to truncate the transaction logs.
 VMware Guest Credentials are necessary for application awareness to take place.

 On the Network Mapping screen, you Configure networks for the main site and network for the target Network.